contractautomataproject/ContractAutomataLib/README.md

 <h2>Architecture</h2>

-The architecture of the Contract Automata Tool is composed of three main packages:
+The architecture of the Contract Automata Tool is composed of two  packages:

-**com.mxgraph** This package contains the Java class `App.java`.
-This implements the GUI of the tool, and it is based on an existing framework called *mxGraph* for editing graphs in Java.
-The GUI is implemented starting from the BasicGraphEditor available in mxGraph.
-The other classes are also modifications of the BasicGraphEditor example of mxGraph.
-For more info check https://jgraph.github.io/mxgraph/docs/manual_javavis.html.

 **contractAutomata** This package (depicted below) is the core of the tool.
 The core is the class `MSCA.java` implementing the algorithm